TileDB-Inc/TileDB-Cloud-JDBC/README.md

 Query results are limited to 2GB in size.

 ## Application compatibility
 This driver is tested against the following applications/tools.
-Compatibility with others applications is not guaranteed.
+Compatibility with other applications is not guaranteed.
 - [DBeaver](https://dbeaver.com)
 - [Tableau](https://www.tableau.com) (Use with our custom [TileDB-Tableau-Connector](https://github.com/TileDB-Inc/TileDB-Tableau-Connector))
 - [Microsoft Power BI](https://powerbi.microsoft.com/) (Use with the ODBC powerpack from [ZappySys](https://zappysys.com))